jgliang74/CarND-Behavioral-Cloning-P3/writeup_project3.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 3 as evidenced by the validation loss started increasing after setting number of epochs more than 3.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

-It is worth to mention that the dropout didn't offer any help using my final model structure with my final training data set(1 lap center lane driving with 3 camera's images).
-The autonuous driving performance were equal or worse than the one without dropout(submitted model).
-My guess is taht dropout would be much helpful if the training data set were relative large.
+Early stop and Model check feature have been implemented during model training.
+The total number of epoch was set to10, however the training will be terminated if no progress in reducing val_loss for more than two consecutive steps (patience = 2).
+The model with least val_loss will be saved during training by setting save_best_only=True in ModelCheckpoint callback.
+Refer to bclone_model.html for the details on training progress.